Product shortcodes

 ↑ Back to top

-Here’s how to display only hoodies and shirts, but not accessories.
+Here’s how to display hoodies and shirts, but not accessories.
 We’ll configure it to display in two rows of four:

 [products limit="8" columns="4" category="hoodies, tshirts" cat_operator="AND"]